Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 ============

 The process by which a block is marked to be "finalized", i.e. part of the authoritative :ref:`chain<glossary-chain>`.
 Transactions that are part of finalized blocks are considered authoritative.
 New blocks can be only added following the last finalized block.
-The finalization process is conducted by the bakers with a staked amount of at least 0.1% of the total amount (stake) of CCD in pools, known as the Finalization committee.
-Total stake in pools is referred to as total stake in pools without Passive Delegation.
+The finalization process is conducted by the bakers with a staked amount of at least 0.1% of the :ref:`total effective stake<lossary-total-effective-stake>` in baker pools, known as the Finalization committee.
+Total effective stake in baker pools does not include passive delegation and any amount that exceeds the :ref:`baker pool bounding caps<delegation-caps>`.
 Finalization has to happen for each round otherwise the blockchain cannot proceed to the next round.

 .. _glossary-genesis-block: